 Design anthropology combines the transformative, future orientation of design with anthropological theory and cultural interpretation, systematic investigation of the past as a lens to explore the present, and a unique sensitivity to the value orientations of various groups affected by design projects (Otto & Smith, 2013).

-In this new field of artistic and intellectual inquiry Tina conducts participatory action research from a culture sensitive approach.
+In this new field of artistic and intellectual inquiry Tina conducts participatory action research from a culture sensitive design approach.
 How do you get in touch with people you don’t know yet?
 How do you recognize what is going on in a community?
 What role does art and design practices play in activating mutual contact in which everyone is creator and inspirer?
-Zones of improvisation are created by using generative and anthropological methods evoking collective imagination to address a wide range of problems facing societies, institutions and organizations.
+By using regenerative and anthropological methods evoking collective imagination to address a wide range of complex issues.
 Existing conditions, values, routines and rituals are collectively mapped, visualized and reimagined to discover alternative futures.